nz/jekyll-rails-hybrid/README.md

 # The Strange Case of Dr Jekyll and Mr Rails

 I like Rails.
 And I increasingly _really_ like Jekyll.
-The "why" of particular mashup deserves a much more thorough writeup.
+The "why" of this particular mashup deserves a much more thorough writeup.
 For now, here's the "what."

 ## What is this thing?